Goosebumps #8: The Girl Who Cried Monster

 • I like the tough of extending out the final scene after the reveal to have Lucy’s friend Aaron stop by.
 It gave it a bit more breathing room than the book allowed.

-• This might be one of the few adaptations that is both scarier than the book and benefits from being condensed into a half-hour time slot.
+• This might be one of the few adaptations that are both scarier than the book and benefits from being condensed into a half-hour time slot.